 Kayak Load Capacity Calculator

-Calculate safe kayak load from weight capacity, paddler, and gear weight.
+Calculate safe kayak load from rated capacity, paddler and gear weight in kg or lb.

 Every kayak has a manufacturer-rated maximum load capacity.
 Exceeding it reduces freeboard (the distance between the waterline and the top of the hull), which makes the kayak unstable and prone to swamping.